Jet Lag: The Game: Season 8: Arctic Escape

-Michelle Khare was a guest competitor in seasons 8 and 15.
+Michelle Khare was a guest competitor for seasons 8 and 15.

 The eighth season premiered on December 13, 2023.
-Starting in the northern extreme of the United States in Utqiagvik, Alaska, Denby and Michelle Khare compete against Chase and Doyle to be the first to reach the southernmost point of the continental United States in Key West, Florida.
-Teams complete challenges selected from a common pool called the flop to earn tickets, which allows them to take a specified form of transportation (plane, train, or rental car) with restrictions on distance and destination.
-There are also challenges in the flop which allow the team to steal a ticket from the other team.
-There are four challenges in the flop at any time, with a new challenge drawn once a challenge is completed, and the entire flop replaced at the beginning of each day.
-Each team may hold three tickets at a time.
+Starting in Utqiagvik, Alaska, Denby and Michelle Khare compete against Chase and Doyle to be the first to reach the southernmost point of the continental United States in Key West, Florida.
+Teams complete challenges from a common pool called the flop to earn transportation tickets for planes, trains, or rental cars, with restrictions on distance and destination.
+Some challenges allow teams to steal tickets from their opponents.
+Four challenges are available at a time, with completed challenges replaced and the entire flop reset daily.